Universality in driven open quantum matter: Driven open criticality

-An RG analysis to order $\mathcal{O}(\epsilon^2)$ with $\epsilon = 4 - d$ the distance from the upper critical dimension $d_u=4$, reveals that the nonequilibrium fixed points are characterized by a discrete scale invariance of response and symmetric correlation functions reminiscent of fractals.
+\textit{(i)~Discrete scale invariance:} An RG analysis to order $O(\epsilon^2)$ with $\epsilon = 4 - d$ the distance from the upper critical dimension $d_u=4$, reveals that the nonequilibrium fixed points are characterized by a discrete scale invariance of response and symmetric correlation functions reminiscent of fractals.
 This should be contrasted with the ubiquity of continuous scale invariance at equilibrium criticality and in most of the nonequilibrium critical points discussed so far in this review.

-In addition, the nonequilibrium fixed points display an emergent effective temperature (cf.\ Sec.~\ref{sec:bosonic-driven-open-criticality}), which scales in the infrared ($q\to0$) as $T_{\textit{eff}}\propto q^{\eta-\eta'}$.
-Here, $\eta$ and $\eta'$ are the anomalous dimensions of fluctuations and dissipation, respectively.
-Their mismatch $\eta \neq \eta'$ is a genuine signature of the system being out of equilibrium since this rules out the possibility of having a scale-independent temperature (cf.\ Sec.~\ref{sec:mixedvspure}).
-We will see that this also occurs in the nonthermal quantum fixed point of Sec.~\ref{sec:ddbose}; however, in that case the system retains quantum coherence, while in the case discussed in this section the system is fully classical.
-These exotic properties suggest that the multicriticality of driven open systems belongs to a new universality class and can become a frontier of exciting research in the years to come.
+\textit{(ii)~Breakdown of thermalization:} The nonequilibrium fixed points display an emergent effective temperature (see Sec.~\ref{sec:bosonic-driven-open-criticality}), which scales in the infrared ($q\to0$) as $T_{\mathrm{eff}}\propto q^{\eta-\eta'}$.
+Here, $\eta$ and $\eta'$ are the anomalous dimensions of correlation and response functions, respectively.
+Their mismatch $\eta \neq \eta'$ is a genuine signature of the system being out of equilibrium since this rules out the possibility of having a scale-independent temperature (see Sec.~\ref{sec:mixedvspure}).

+These two phenomena are also realized in the nonequilibrium criticality of $N$-component complex boson models~\cite{Daviet_2024,young2024}.
+A similar phenomenology is also found at the nonthermal quantum fixed point of Sec.~\ref{sec:ddbose}, where it has been first identified; however, in that case the system retains quantum coherence, while in the case discussed in this section the system is fully classical.
+These exotic properties suggest that the criticality of driven open systems can host new universal scenarios which have not been explored in non-equilibrium statistical mechanics so far, and can become a frontier of exciting research in the years to come.